CedricBeaulac/CedricBeaulac.github.io/_pages/about.md

 About the website
 =====

-I am currently setting up some french pages and updating my bio.
+I have recently created a [french cover page](https://cedricbeaulac.github.io/about_fr/).
 Things are moving pretty fast at the moment and the website will be updated quite regularly.